appsecnz/appsecnz.github.io/conference/sponsorship.md

 **Training Credits:**

-Our pre-conference training is planned to include a mix of half-day, one-day, and two-day classes.
-Each Premier Sponsor package includes a number of "Training Credits," each valid for one half-day of training for one person.
+Our Pre-Conference Training is planned to include a mix of half-day, one-day, and two-day classes.
+Each Premier Sponsor package includes a number of "Training Credits," and each credit is valid for one half-day of training for one person.

   - One credit can be redeemed for a 100% discount on a half-day class, 50% discount on a one-day class, or 25% discount on a two-day class
   - Credits may be combined - Use two for a 100% discount on a one-day class, or use up to four toward a two-day class